And how a Leadership Pass is fast becoming the choice of Learning and Development leaders

 “Amazing access to leadership experts around the world for very little investment.
 An easy way to learn, grow and invest in yourself.
 It’s like Netflix for Leadership Development.”
 Karina Kerakova, Seeley International

-If you'd like to increase your professional and personal development why not consider becoming a Leadership Pass Holder with Growth Faculty?
+If you'd like to increase your professional and personal development why not consider becoming a Growth faculty Pass Holder?
 Unlimited access to 40 live virtual masterclasses and Global Headliner virtual events - PLUS year-round leadership content at On Demand with videos, podcasts and book summaries.
 Join a community of knowledge seekers who are inspired by the best.
-Access $7500+ value for just $398 AUD.
+Access $7500+ value for just $498 AUD.
 See what's included.